alnsn/bpfjit/README.rst

 It is recommended to use pkgsrc and install devel/mk-configure.
 The pkgsrc guide is available at http://www.netbsd.org/docs/pkgsrc/.

-The sljit code must be at revision r143 or newer.
+The sljit code must be at revision r143 or newer:

 	$ svn co https://sljit.svn.sourceforge.net/svnroot/sljit@r143 sljit

-	$ tar cf sljit-r143.tar.gz sljit/
+	$ tar cf sljit-r143.tar sljit/

 Building
 --------